 Let's face it, moving day is no picnic.
-Experience has taught us organization is the key to making your relocation to Atlanta and the surrounding areas as smooth as possible.
+Experience has taught us organization is the key to making your relocation to Metro Atlanta as smooth as possible.
 By using these helpful tips, your move will be much more organized and less stressful.
-If we can be of assistance, contact us, your Atlanta and the surrounding areas real estate experts.
+If we can be of assistance, contact us, your Metro Atlanta real estate experts.

 - Host a garage or yard sale to get rid of outgrown or unused items.
 If time prevents you from holding a yard sale, consider donating the items to a charitable organization like the Salvation Army or the Goodwill Foundation.

 - Use sturdy, reinforced boxes, and if packing fragile items, pack them with care.

 - Consider using bubble wrap or other packing material for extra cushion and security.